Prince Bethlen Gábor of Transylvania

 - If any Jews wanted to take refuge in Our country fleeing from Spain or from other Christian countries and would like to take part in the practice of free religion, We promise them to permit it so and grant them the same privileges.

-- In order to evade any harm to come to them, they are allowed to wear Christian clothes without having to wear any humiliating marks.
+- In order to evade any harm coming to them, they are allowed to wear Christian clothes without having to wear any humiliating marks.

 - They have the right to take money out of the country but only by keeping the country’s interests in their mind.